TheThow/MedianForLargeFiles/README.md

 ## Current optimization potential
 * The application will allocate more memory than specified in the parameter - copying and sorting could in the worst case increase memory usage by 100%
-    * So for now treat that memory limit more as a guideline :)
 * The data written to the file system is not compressed - thus requiring as much disk space as the input file is in size.

 ## Dependencies